 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will discuss and research key questions and debates related to economic policy in the form of 3 papers.
+The student will discuss and research key questions and debates related to economic policy in the form of 3 papers in current APA format.
 Each paper must be 12–14 pages of content, double-spaced, and must include citations from relevant readings, presentations, and at least 20 scholarly sources.
 The student should use these assignments to experiment with and explore possible dissertation topics.

 The student will conduct a final literature review discussing his or her chosen dissertation topic/research question.
 The literature review will focus on the key debates associated with the question based upon the student’s research and must propose a workable dissertation question.
-The paper will be a minimum of 15–17 pages of double-spaced content, with the use of a minimum of 25 scholarly sources.
+The paper will be a minimum of 15–17 pages of double-spaced content, in current APA format, with the use of a minimum of 25 scholarly sources.